 We’ve created this handy, downloadable on-page SEO checklist to help you learn more about how to write SEO content.

 Content audits sound daunting.
 But they’re vital.
-The bulk of site traffic leads to older pages.
-So a content audit allows you to:
+If you see that a bulk of site traffic is leading to older pages, a content audit will allow you to:

 First, identify older site pages that aren’t receiving organic traffic.
 Then, prioritize critical pages to audit using if/then statements.
-Filter pages that rank 3 or higher but have less than 100 visits — they have the greatest potential for a turnaround!
+Filter pages that rank 3 or higher but have fewer than 100 visits.
+These have the greatest potential for a turnaround!

 Top factors that help your ranking include:

 When search engines find your copy, your readers will, too.
-Using these SEO copywriting tips will help you attract new visitors, rank higher on search engines and gain more valuable traffic.
+Using these SEO content and copywriting tips will help you attract new visitors, rank higher on search engines, and gain more valuable traffic.